ParaTrix/DNSAutoUpdater/README.md

 # DNSAutoUpdater

-An app which used to auto update DNS record on Cloudflare to bind the domain to the home computer.
+An python script which used to auto update DNS record on Cloudflare to bind the domain to the home computer.

+Use my.ipip.net to obtain the current IP address
+Use Cloudfalre API to update DNS record